joostverhoog/docs/content/refguide/module-security.md

 ## REST Access

-REST Access define for each module role whether users with this role are authorized to access REST Resources for each REST Services exposed within the module.
+REST Access defines for each module role whether users with this role are authorized to access REST Resources for each REST Services exposed within the module.
 REST Access takes the shape of a large matrix showing published REST services and modules roles.
-For each RESR service you can indicate whether or not the module role has access to the published REST service.
+For each REST service you can indicate whether or not the module role has access to the published REST service.
-The REST access tab is visualize only when the service has the security set to Require Authentication, see [published REST service](published-rest-service) for more information.
+The REST access tab is visible only when the service has the security set to Require Authentication, see [published REST service](published-rest-service) for more information.

 ## Data Set Access